deftasparagusanaconda/daamath/readme.md

 motivation: sometimes i need the quotient of a division, but programs only give me truediv or floordiv. sometimes i juse need a neg function to use in a higher-order function, without resorting to a nameless lambda >:( sometimes i need floor and ceil. sometimes i need the min of a dataset. sometimes i want the mean of a database instead of writing sum/len

+this project will take inspiration from [glm](https://github.com/icaven/glm) soon